-Note: you can add extra columns if you want… Like columns with the number of employees, location, revenue, etc. This will help you sort the promising companies from the not-so-promising ones and make sure that you’re getting the right prospects into your sales pipeline.
+Note: you can add extra columns if you want… Like columns with the number of employees, location, revenue, lead scoring, etc. This will help you sort the promising companies from the not-so-promising ones and make sure that you’re getting the right prospects into your sales pipeline.

 Finding the right person to contact in a company can be tricky because